 Where it came from: The pretzel has been around for over a millennium in Central Europe.
 The original treat was probably invented in an early medieval monastery; the shape is said to resemble the crossed arms of someone in prayer.
 Eighteenth century Germany immigrants brought pretzels to Pennsylvania, and then a second wave from Germany carried them to New York beginning in the mid 19th century.
 New Yorkers discovered them in the beer halls and saloons of the Lower East Side's Little Germany and have been eating them ever since.

-Where to get it: For a traditional German-style pretzel, I prefer the pretzels produced by the Bronx Baking Co.
-They also make a delicious bacon-wrapped pretzel.
+Where to get it: For a traditional German-style pretzel, I prefer the pretzels produced by Sigmund's Pretzels.

 The Rye Family